 Professionally, she is chair of the Conference on College Composition and Communication (CCCC’s) Committee on the Major in Writing and Rhetoric, and served on the CCCC’s Executive Board from 2008-2010.
 Her publications include The Bedford Guide to Writing in the Disciplines: An Instructor’s Desk Reference (with Rebecca Moore Howard), and Coming of Age: The Advanced Writing Curriculum (co-edited with Linda Shamoon, Rebecca Moore Howard, and Bob Schwegler).
 She has published articles on the vertical writing curriculum, plagiarism, writing across the curriculum, textbooks, multi-cultural education, and engaged reading.
 [See “Publications“]

-She and Rebecca Moore Howard are principal researchers in the Citation Project, a collaborative, multi-site, data-based study of college students’ use of research sources, and is at work with Howard on a book exploring the first phase of their research, Struggling with Sources, under contract with Parlor Press.
+She and Rebecca Moore Howard are principal researchers in the Citation Project, a collaborative, multi-site, data-based study of college students’ use of research sources, and they are at work on a book exploring the first phase of their research, Struggling with Sources, under contract with Parlor Press.
 She and Tricia Serviss are also editing a collection of essays on research building on or parallel to Citation Project research (tentatively titled Researching Research: Transcontextual Methods for Understanding Student Source Use), and with Barbara D’Angelo, Barry Maid, and Janice Walker she is editing a collection on Information Literacy (Information Literacy—Not Just for Librarians: Issues in Assessment, Teaching, and Application).